prayoadmii/Roblox-Studio-RPC-App/README.md

 # Q: Where Are Mac Version Of Server?
 **A:** We're Did Not Make The Server Server Side For Macbook

+So You Can Make Your Macbook Version By Your Self...
+The Script I In `Open Suace/`

 # Q: How It Work?
 **A:** On Roblox Plugin We're Use [HTTP Service](https://create.roblox.com/docs/reference/engine/classes/HttpService) To Make It Can Send Game Data To Server App